sammyklan3/sammyklan3/README.md

-# My Awesome GitHub Portfolio
+# My GitHub Portfolio

 Welcome to my GitHub portfolio!
-This repository showcases my projects, contributions, and skills as a software developer.
+This repository showcases my projects, and skills as a software developer.

 ## Table of Contents